Skip to main content

 The fly screen will not stick to my frame

-using alcohol wipes and dried.
-If the tape has been compromised, you will need to
+If the adhesive has already been compromised, it will need to be replaced before refitting.

 I need to refit my fly screen